0xflux/Rust-Hells-Gate/Readme.md

 This technique is also referred to as Hells Gate, so this is a hells gate implementation in Rust.
 Here is an excellent blog post about Hells Gate https://redops.at/en/blog/exploring-hells-gate.

 Check my [blog post](https://fluxsec.red/rust-edr-evasion-hells-gate) for this technique!
+Also I have published a YouTube video on this where we dive deep into the topic [https://www.youtube.com/@FluxSec](https://www.youtube.com/@FluxSec)

-If you like this, please subscribe to my [Twitter](https://twitter.com/0xfluxsec) and [YouTube](https://www.youtube.com/@FluxSec) it would really help me!
+If you like this,
+please subscribe to my [Twitter](https://twitter.com/0xfluxsec) and [YouTube](https://www.youtube.com/@FluxSec) it would really help me!